Nordix/keycloak-client-cert-lookup-for-envoy/docs/ingress-controllers.md

 To configure a client with the X509 authenticator, create a new client with the following settings:

 1. In the "General settings" step, fill in:
-    - Set the Client ID name, for example: `x509test`
+    - Set the Client ID name, for example: `xfcc-client`
 2. In the "Capabilicy config" step, fill in:
     - Client Authentication: On
     - Select "Service accounts roles"